16 tourists injured as bus overturns near Himachal Pradesh’s Bilaspur | Business

 - India

-Sixteen tourists were injured when a private bus they were travelling in overturned on the outskirts of Himachal Pradesh's Bilaspur city on Friday, police said on Friday.
+Sixteen tourists were injured after a private bus they were travelling in overturned on the outskirts of Himachal Pradesh's Bilaspur city on Friday, police said on Friday.

 The incident occurred at around 2 am when the bus was on its way to Chandigarh from Manali, they said.

+While Pradhya Gayak Wad and Arti Shanti Lal Jain from Maharashtra and Samarnika from Odisha are undergoing treatment at Bilapsur's Regional Hospital, he said.

-Of the total injured, three have been referred to PGI Chandigarh and as many are undergoing treatment at Bilaspur while others were discharged after administering first aid, Deputy Commissioner Bilaspur Pankaj Rai said.
-Preliminary investigations pointed out that the bus driver was unable to negotiate the curve and the bus overturned, police said.
+Other tourists from Maharashtra, Rajasthan, Tamil Nadu and Punjab, who sustained minor injuries in the accident, were discharged after administering first aid, police said.

+Preliminary investigations pointed out that the bus driver was unable to negotiate the curve and the bus overturned, they said.

 A case of negligent driving has been registered against the driver and further investigations are underway, they said.